Updated July 2023

-- Such travellers on each flight shall be identified by the concerned airlines (preferably from different countries).
+- The concerned airlines (preferably from different countries) will identify such travellers on each flight.
 They will submit the samples and shall be allowed to leave the airport thereafter.

-- If such travellers’ samples are tested positive, their samples should be further sent for genomic testing at the INSACOG laboratory network.
+- If such travellers’ samples are tested positive, they should be further sent for genomic testing at the INSACOG laboratory network.

 - They shall be treated/isolated as per the laid down standard protocol.